Compare & Save on Conveyancing Solicitors

 It’s recommended to compare conveyancers during your search, avoiding picking the first one you come across.
 For your peace of mind, a good conveyancer will be licensed conveyancers or conveyancing solicitors who are regulated by the CLC (Council of Licensed Conveyancers), SRA (Solicitors Regulation Authority), LSS (Law Society of Scotland) or the LSNI (Law Society of Northern Ireland).

-A survey will be able to tell you any problems within the interior and exterior of the property, potentially saving you a lot of money by finding out sooner rather than once you've gone ahead with the purchase.
+A survey will be able to tell you about any problems within the interior and exterior of the property, potentially saving you a lot of money by finding out sooner rather than once you've gone ahead with the purchase.
 You should also compare surveyors to get the best deal for your survey.

 You will usually exchange contracts between 7 and 28 days prior to completion day, although it is possible to exchange contracts and complete on the same day if you’re not part of a property chain.